 The flat side is essentially for hammering food, usually frozen, to break apart or soften it.
 The pointed or bumped side is a tenderizer feature, often used on meats to soften them with bruising, which in turn allows juices and marinades to penetrate the meat easier prior to cooking.

 Let’s face it, nuts are a pain.
 A Nutcracker makes short work of the shell, allowing you to get to the inside quickly.
 It’s often a go-to tool for baking when you want to use walnuts or similar for ingredients and toppings.

 The Garlic Press

-You could spend a lot of time finely sliced garlic cloves, our you could just place a clove in a Garlic Press and squeeze out the innards into your food or mix quickly.
-Brute force refined into a small tool can do some amazing things fast.
+You could spend a lot of time finely slicing garlic cloves, or you could just place a clove in a Garlic Press and squeeze out the innards into your food or mix quickly.
+Brute force refined into a small tool does quick work.

 The Kitchen Peeler